brighter-ai/redact-enterprise-orchestration/README.md

 [![Brighter AI logo](./pictures/brighter.png)](https://brighter.ai/)

-# Running brighter Redact Enterprise
+# Orchestrate/run brighter Redact Enterprise

+This MIT-licensed repository provides tools to start/stop an instance of brighter Redact Enterprise.
+It references proprietary brighter AI containers for which a commercial license is required.
+Please contact hello@brighter.ai for obtaining a license.

-Start an instance of brighter Redact Enterprise, consisting of three redact containers which are managed by docker-compose.
+brighter Redact Enterprise consists of three redact containers which are run by docker-compose.

+Automatic starting and stopping can be set up via systemd, see below.

 ## brighter Redact Enterprise